Tropical Storm Fernand (2019)

-Tropical Storm Fernand was a short-lived tropical storm that caused severe flooding in northern Mexico in early September 2019.
+Tropical Storm Fernand was a short-lived tropical cyclone that caused severe flooding in northern Mexico in early September 2019.
 The sixth named storm of the 2019 Atlantic hurricane season, Fernand developed from a broad area of low pressure that was first monitored in the southeastern Gulf of Mexico on August 31.
 Gradual organization ensued as the low moved westward, and it developed into a tropical depression early on September 3.
 The cyclone quickly strengthened into Tropical Storm Fernand six hours after formation, and attained peak winds of 50 mph early on September 4.
 However, easterly wind shear and the cyclone's close proximity to the Mexican coast prevented further development, and Fernand weakened slightly before making landfall along the coast of northeastern Mexico at 15:15 UTC September 4.
 Fernand quickly weakened to a tropical depression as it moved over the Sierra Madre Oriental, and by 03:00 UTC on September 5, the cyclone had dissipated over the rugged terrain of Mexico.
 Fernand caused torrential, much-needed rainfall in Monterrey and other communities.